Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 1960 - The Helen Kelly House, 3207 Darien Drive, Raleigh NC.
 Remodeled 1970.
 Roof was damaged by Hurricane Fran which also took out most of the trees.
 The exterior color scheme was changed more to brown to match the surroundings.
-Deeded in 2013 to son Mark Kelly.
+Deeded in 2013 to son Mark Kelly, still owner as of 2024.

 NCModernist NCModernist